English, Indiana: Geography

-According to the 2010 United States Census, English has a total area of 3.04 sqmi, all land.
+According to the 2010 United States census, English has a total area of 3.04 sqmi, all land.

 Climate

 The climate in this area is characterized by highly variable fluctuations in weather with hot, humid summers and frigidly cold, generally wet winters.
 According to the Köppen Climate Classification system, English previously had a humid continental climate, but as of the 2016 update it now has a humid subtropical climate due to climate change.
 As Southern Indiana is in a transitional zone between these two areas, localized climate does not firmly adhere to either classification.

+Music

+Music in the area has widely been known to be Country or Bluegrass with music festivals in that area supporting that genre of music.
+In 2024, an alternative band by the name 'Faith In Humanity' recorded their 2nd album 'The Dark Wave' making them the first band to have recorded a full studio album in that area despite living in a poverty stricken part of town due to multiple floods damaging that area over the years.
+With Country music being predominantly popular within the area, Punk and Synthwave are currently also playing a major factor in music in the area.

 Demographics

 2010 census

-As of the 2010 United States Census, there were 645 people, 285 households, and 177 families in the town.
+As of the 2010 United States census, there were 645 people, 285 households, and 177 families in the town.
 The population density was 212.2 PD/sqmi.
 There were 335 housing units at an average density of 110.2 /sqmi.
 The racial makeup of the town was 97.5% White, 0.3% African American, 0.6% Native American, 0.2% Asian, 0.3% from other races, and 1.1% from two or more races.
 Hispanic or Latino of any race were 0.8% of the population.

 There were 285 households, of which 27.7% had children under the age of 18 living with them, 44.9% were married couples living together, 12.6% had a female householder with no husband present, 4.6% had a male householder with no wife present, and 37.9% were non-families.
 32.3% of all households were made up of individuals, and 14.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.26 and the average family size was 2.79.

 The median age in the town was 43.6 years.
 20.9% of residents were under the age of 18; 10.5% were between the ages of 18 and 24; 20.3% were from 25 to 44; 28.4% were from 45 to 64; and 20% were 65 years of age or older.
 The gender makeup of the town was 47.3% male and 52.7% female.